Interesting Facts About the Chavín Culture

 The Chavin Temple

 The Chavín people successfully cultivated several crops, including potatoes, quinoa, and maize.
-They developed an irrigation system to assist the cultivation.
+They developed an irrigation system to assist cultivation.

 Archaeologists discovered evidence of human sacrificing ceremonies, where bodies were killed, cooked, and eaten.